-Auto giant General Motors (GM) is set to release its 1Q18 earnings report on April 26.
-By 2017 US auto sales volume, GM had the largest market share in the country—much higher than Ford (F), Toyota (TM), and Fiat Chrysler Automobiles (FCAU).
-Before we find out what analysts are expecting from GM’s 1Q18 earnings, let’s explore how its stock has performed in April 2018 so far.
+US auto giant General Motors (GM) is set to release its Q2 2018 earnings on July 25.
+According to 2017 US auto sales volumes, GM had the largest market share in its home market, surpassing Ford Motor (F), Toyota (TM), and Fiat Chrysler Automobiles (FCAU).

 According to a CNBC report, analyst Rajvindra Gill at Needham expects the Model 3 cancellation rate to have doubled in less than a year.
 Before Tesla reached its Model 3 production milestone of 5,000 units per week at the end of the second quarter, Morgan Stanley analyst Adam Jonas was not expecting Tesla to achieve a rate of 5,000 units per week until the first half of 2019.
 In fact, Tesla’s efforts to exponentially boost Model 3 production might have given confidence to Model 3 reservation holders who have already waited for many quarters to stick to their reservations a little longer.